The Best Charts for Swing Trading

 The Best Charts Platform for Swing Trading

-Why?
-Because their entire platform is online based, and complete with all of the most common (and not so common) indicators a trader needs.
+Why do we recommend Trading View?
+Because their entire platform is online-based, and complete with all of the most common (and not so common) indicators a trader needs.
 In addition to that, you can also share your trading ideas with the community, as well as view ideas from other traders.
-The community and collaboration feature is very helpful and friendly – especially for new traders.
+The community and collaboration feature is very helpful and friendly -, especially for new traders.

 By far the best feature of TradingView charts is that they allow you to create custom templates, indicators and much more.
 It really is a complete platform and hands down the best charts available.
 Give it a try, you will not regret it.

 Not to mention, the platform has all asset classes from all across the world that traders can get technical access to.
 This includes US equities, FOREX, Cryptocurrency and Futures.
 Not limited to these.